 - Solving bandwidth is easier than solving latency.

-- If throughput nearly equals to bandwidth, it means the full capacity of the network is being used.
+- If throughput and bandwidth are nearly equal, it means the full capacity of the network is being used.

-- Increase in response time with flat throughput graph shows a network bandwidth issue.
+- An increase in response time with a flat throughput graph shows a network bandwidth issue.
 This bottleneck can be rectified by adding extra channels i.e. by increasing network bandwidth

 - Ideally, consistent throughput indicates an expected capacity of network bandwidth